 The Society will hold at least one annual membership meeting during the calendar year.
 The committees or work groups of the Society will conduct meetings as necessary.
 All membership meetings of the Society are public and shall be preceded by a 30-day notice to the membership of the meeting.

-Special meetings of the Society membership may be held at such time and place as the Executive Committee, Board or Directors or President may order on a thirty (30) day notice to the membership.
+Special meetings of the Society membership may be held at such time and place as the Executive Committee, Board or Directors or Chairman of the Board may order on a thirty (30) day notice to the membership.

 A quorum is not required for the annual membership meeting or other committee meetings.
 No member may vote for, on behalf of, or in any way exercise the vote of another.